 How do I simplify my college applications if I decide to apply during my gap year?

 If a student elects to wait until a gap year to apply for college, organization and timing are key.
 A student spends their gap year exploring the Amazon is going to have a lot of trouble submitting an application from the rainforest.
 An AmeriCorps volunteer or someone on a program with regular internet access is going to have more luck.
 This is where timing comes in.
 Ask teachers for recommendations before leaving town, keep a notebook full of ideas for personal essays and draft them on paper if necessary, and maintain a list of everything required for each application (and the deadlines) to stay on track.

 You should also familiarize yourself with the process of applying to college so that there’ll be no surprises when you’re filling out applications.
 You can learn about college applications here.

 What if my gap year is a necessity?
 I applied to colleges in high school but didn’t get in anywhere.

 Though it can be heartbreaking to receive no offers of admission from the schools to which you’ve applied, you are not out of options.
 Talk to your high school counselor and check the College Openings Update to see if there are any colleges that still have openings for their incoming freshman class.
 If you’re not interested in any of those schools, you can consider taking a gap year and reapplying for college in the fall.
 You can use the extra time to boost your résumé and focus on becoming a more competitive applicant for the next round of applications.

-Gap year program application deadlines vary by program, but you still have time, particularly if you look for semester-long programs that may start in the winter.
+If you can afford one, gap year program application deadlines vary by program.
+You may still have time, particularly if you look for semester-long programs that start in the winter.
 What you don’t want to do is spend your gap year not doing anything meaningful.
 This will reflect poorly on future college applications.